tocco/tocco-docs/framework/configuration/entity-listener.rst

 .. important::
    The service model must be ``threaded`` on collecting entity listeners (``model="threaded"``).
 This means that the service is instantiated once per :abbr:`Thread (java.lang.Thread)` and bound to this :abbr:`Thread (java.lang.Thread)` only.
-This is needed because the collecting entity listener fetches every :abbr:`EntityFacadeEvent (ch.tocco.nice2.persist.entity.events.EntityFacadeEvent)` of one transaction only.
+This is needed because the collecting entity listener fetches every :nice:`EntityFacadeEvent <ch/tocco/nice2/persist/entity/events/EntityFacadeEvent>` of one transaction only.
 For more information about hivemind service models see `Threaded Service Model`_.

 Now the service needs to be contributed as Listener.
 With the contribution also the entity model on which the listener